pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Create our hero

 There is not much to do in our game yet, so let's add something for the player to control.

 The graphics are already there for the player's sprite, all we have to do is create a class and set up the names of the costumes.
 Like the stage, the name of our new class is up to us, but we have to declare that it's a kind of `pytch.Sprite`.

 {{< commit Bunny-with-costumes >}}

 When green flag is clicked, we select the starting costume, and make sure that the Bunny actor is in the right place and visible:

 {{< commit Bunny-green-flag-go-to-start >}}

 If you build the project, you'll see that the Bunny appears in the middle of the stage, and only goes to the correct place when you click the green flag.
-This is a bit messy, so we'll tell Pytch to start off *not* showing the Bunny:
+This is a bit messy, so we'll change this to tell Pytch to start off *not* showing the Bunny:

 {{< commit start-Bunny-not-shown >}}